DrOxyBrobotnik/kitty-notes/Code examples.md

 But first, how to upload code to github

-first, use git init to initialize an empty repo
+first, use git init to initialize an empty repo in terminal, inside the folder with the content to upload then use git add -A git commit -m "a message here" git push if prompted, git push --set-upstream origin main

+When updating github, you don't need to do init, and should not need to do upstream again

 Data types: https://www.tutorialsteacher.com/csharp/csharp-data-types